GSA/fcsm/resources/conferences/2020-research-policy.md

 aggregate statistical information to criminal justice agencies, and (3) increase the quality and quantity of criminal justice research by making the data available through the Federal Statistical Research Data Centers.
-The project highlights the opportunities provided by the Census Bureau’s Data Linkage Infrastructure.
+The project highlights the opportunities provided by the Census Bureau's Data Linkage Infrastructure.
 This paper provides new evidence on how felony conviction and imprisonment rates have changed for 30+ birth year cohorts over 185 distinct commuting zones in the U.S. using a novel piece of data